Optimal estimation of Gaussian DAG models: Introduction

 In this paper, we resolve this question for the special case of linear Gaussian DAG models with equal error variances.
 The identifiability of these models was established in \cite{peters2013}, and eventually led to the development of several polynomial-time algorithms under the equal variance assumption \citep{ghoshal2017ident,ghoshal2017sem,chen2018causal,gao2020npvar}.
 Nonetheless, it was not known whether or not any of these algorithms were optimal for this precise statistical setting.
 We will show that a variant of the EQVAR algorithm from \cite{chen2018causal} is indeed optimal.
-This involves the derivation of tighter lower bounds compared to previous work \citep{ghoshal2017limits}, and a novel analysis of the EQVAR algorithm that sharpens the existing sample complexity upper bound from $O(q^{2}\log d)$ to $O(q\log d/q)$.
-This upper bound is optimal up to constants, and allows for the high-dimensional regime with $d\gg n$.
+This involves the derivation of new lower bounds and a novel analysis of the EQVAR algorithm that sharpens the existing sample complexity upper bound from $O(q^{2}\log d)$ to $O(q\log(d/q))$, where $q$ is the maximum number of parents in the DAG and $d$ is the number of nodes.
+This upper bound is optimal up to constants, and allows for the high-dimensional regime with $d\gg n$, where as usual $n$ denotes the sample size.
+Moreover, in Section~\ref{sec:lb:given_ordering}, we extend this result to the case of general Gaussian models with known ordering.
 Our results also extend to more general identification assumptions (e.g. allowing for unequal error variances) as well as subgaussian error terms; see Remark~\ref{rem:gen}.

 As a problem of independent interest, we further compare the complexity of learning Gaussian graphical models (GGMs) and Gaussian DAG models under the equal variance assumption.
 Given the additional complexity of the order recovery problem in DAG learning, the folklore has generally been that learning DAGs is harder than learning UGs.
 Despite this folklore, few results are available to rigorously characterize the hardness of these problems on an equal footing (besides known NP-hardness results for both problems, see \citealp{srebro2003maximum,chickering1996,chickering2004}).
 The equal variance assumption gives us the opportunity to make an apples-to-apples comparison under the same assumptions.
-As we will show, the optimal sample complexity for \emph{both problems} scales as $O(q\log d/q)$.
-In other words, learning a DAG is no harder than learning a GGM under the equal variance assumption.
+As we will show, the optimal sample complexity for \emph{both problems} scales as $O(q\log(d/q))$.
+In other words, learning a DAG is \emph{statistically} no harder than learning a GGM under the equal variance assumption.
+It is worth emphasizing that this comparison is purely statistical: The \emph{computational} complexity of the algorithm we analyze is exponential in $q$ whereas learning GGMs can be done efficiently; see also Remark~\ref{rem:lasso}.

 To the best of our knowledge, these are the first results giving a tight characterization of the optimal sample complexity for learning DAG models from observational data.